10-zin/cpp-micrograd/digin-micrograd-theory/README.md

 Then, we combine input neurons with few more neurons, namely n3,4..n7.
 These neurons help in learning the relation between input and the expected output.
 Notice few neurons are created from a combination of 2 source neurons, like n3=n1+n2.
-These operations semantically connect different neurons as a bigger single graph.
+These operations all the neural net to model complex data patterns.
+More complex the operations get, the more complex data patterns, a neural net can learn.

 Important thing to note.
 The actual neural net consists of 7 neurons, from n1-n7.
 Now what are n8 and n9 then?